|Let's start where I left off a long time ago: the basic stress - strain curve in a tensile test. Here is the old figure plus the relevant text:

 The specimen gets a bit thinner in these regions (exaggerated above), and this is readily observed in-situ by the appearance

 of what is called "Lüders bands".

 A soon as work hardening in the Lüders bands demands for more stress, adjacent regions (2 ® 3 ® 4 ® 5) become active for the reasons given above..
 The process repeats at stress levels that fluctuate for while around a constant value until the whole specimen is deforming.
 After that, the stress-strain curve will go up as usual, since there are no more dislocations that can be easily moved after "liberation" from their Cotrell-Bilby clouds.

-expressed in different words, observe the formation of Lüders bands in steel.
+deformation or, expressed in different words, observe the formation of Lüders bands

 Of course, Lüders band formation poses a major problem in metallurgy.
 When you plastically deform a metal, e.g. to make a fender or some other car body part, by "drawing" a metal sheet into a form, the formerly smooth surface is now speckled and roughened by Lüders band formation, and that is obviously not good.
 "Orange peel" skin, dreaded by countless females of a certain age, is also known and dreaded by mostly male engineers in the steel industry with regard to the appearance of the the precious "skin" of their drawn parts.
 So it is the avoidance of Lüders bands that keeps us rather busy.
 It sure helps to understand the mechanisms!